layline-io/layline-doc/docs/03-assets/services/asset-service-aerospike.md

 ![](.asset-service-aerospike_images/e553b5a5.png "Asset Dependency Graph (Service Aerospike)")

-:::caution Note: Only works with Aerospike Scalar data types Please note, that the Aerospike Service for the moment only supports Aerospike primitive data types.
+:::warning Note: Only works with Aerospike Scalar data types Please note, that the Aerospike Service for the moment only supports Aerospike primitive data types.
 :::